-How the Byrds Relived Their Past and Looked Forward on ‘(Untitled)’
+50 Years Ago: The Byrds Relive Their Past and Look Forward on ‘(Untitled)’

 In September 1970, the Byrds released the double album (Untitled), which featured both studio and live recordings.
 Sides one and two were recorded onstage in New York City at Queens College and the Felt Forum; sides three and four were studio cuts that featured four songs written by guitarist Roger McGuinn and Broadway producer Jacques Levy for the musical Gene Tryp.

 "Chestnut Mare," the album's highlight, was released as a single, and even though it barely made a ripple on the charts, the song soon became one of the Byrds' best-loved originals.
 It was intended for a scene in which the lead character the musical, Gene Tryp, attempts to catch and tame a wild horse.
 "There's a scene ... where he goes off a cliff on a reindeer," McGuinn told the BBC.
 "We changed that reindeer."

 McGuinn and Levy wrote more than 20 songs for Gene Tryp, which they hoped to stage on Broadway.
 McGuinn told Ultimate Classic Rock that Levy "was a lyricist primarily, and I was the melody man.
 He'd come up with an idea for a poem and pretty much write it out and I'd come up with a tune for it."

 The writers met at the Fillmore East, McGuinn recalled.
 "I was backstage in the dressing room and this blonde lady came back," he said.
 "She said, 'My boyfriend would like you to co-write a Broadway musical with him.'
 I said okay.
 And then he came in, a big burly guy.
 You could see why he sent his girlfriend in first, to kind of clear the air."